Outdoor Shade Materials

 Stainless steel usually has a highly reflective appearance, looking as if it has been polished.
 This surface can be stained by chemical residues or hard water (so much for the term “stainless”!) but applying textures to the stainless steel can make these stains less noticeable.

 These materials are great insulators.
 A wall made of any of these materials may get blistering hot on one side and still be cool on the other side.
 This is one reason they have been used as building materials for many years in hot climates.
-Needless to say they provide 100% UV protection.
+They can provide 100% UV protection.

 The problem with using stone and brick overhead is not so much the stone and brick but the material used to hold them together.
-Brick and stone, while less successful as overhead shades, are invaluable for their use in vertical shades — walls and fences.
+Brick and stone, while less successful as overhead shades, are invaluable for their use as sturdy and beautiful supports for overhead shades of other materials.
+They also make beautiful walls and fences that serve as vertical shades.

-Concrete deals beautifully with the problem of overhead safety.
-Concrete uses a system of internal supports for wide spans.
+Concrete can use a system of internal supports to create wide spans, making it safe for overhead shade.
 Together with its ability to be molded, concrete can provide maintenance-free shade that surpasses the durability of most other shade materials.